eclipse-ibeji/ibeji/docs/tutorials/vehicle_model_tutorial.md

 }
 ```

-This Rust code is a representation of the vehicle DTDL model that has an HMI and an HVAC.
+This `sdv_v1.rs` is a representation of the vehicle DTDL model with an HMI and an HVAC in code.

 In [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the `@id` field for the HMI and HVAC digital twin interfaces are `dtmi:sdv:HMI;1` and `dtmi:sdv:HVAC;1`, respectively.
 These DTMIs are constructed in the sdv_v1.rs file, which we created in step 2.